coderanger/coderanger.net/content/posts/five-fears.md

 Fortunately this is also the easiest thing on this list to defend against.
 Modern TLS implementations support an increasing number of cryptographic options that aren't based on prime numbers.
-While isn't inconceivable that a quantum algorithm to solve elliptic curve problems will be developed, it is at least better than a system that we already know how to break.
+While it isn't inconceivable that a quantum algorithm to solve elliptic curve problems will be developed, it is at least better than a system that we already know how to break.
 Keep up with modern TLS best practices and your biggest fears will have to be whatever encrypted